cnabio/cnab-spec/101-bundle-json.md

     - `contains`: Parameter validation requiring at least one item included in the user-provided array conform to the specified schema.
 MUST be a JSON schema.
 (OPTIONAL)
     - `contentEncoding`: Indicates that the user-provided content should interpreted as binary data and decoded using the encoding named by this property.
 MUST be a string in accordance with [RFC2045, Sec 6.1](https://json-schema.org/latest/json-schema-validation.html#RFC2045).
 (OPTIONAL)
     - `contentMediaType`: MIME type indicating the media type of the user-provided content.
 MUST be a string in accordance with [RFC2046](https://json-schema.org/latest/json-schema-validation.html#RFC2046).
 (OPTIONAL)
     - `default`: A default JSON value associated with a particular schema.
 RECOMMENDED that a default value be valid against the associated schema.
-(OPTIONAL)
+Numeric values MUST be integers.(OPTIONAL)
     - `definitions`: Provides a standardized location for bundle authors to inline re-usable JSON Schemas into a more general schema.
 MUST be an object where each named property contains a JSON schema.
 (OPTIONAL)
     - `dependencies`: Specifies rules that are evaluated if the parameter type is an object and contains a certain property.
 MUST be an object where each named dependency is either an array of unique strings or a JSON schema.
 (OPTIONAL)
     - `description`: Descriptive text for the field.
 Can be used to decorate a user interface.
 MUST be a string.
 (OPTIONAL)